philippG777/HP03S/README.md

 ### .getPressureAtSeaLevel(height)
 This method calculates the pressure at the sea-level, therefor it uses the height in meter as argument.
 The pressure at sea-level is usually used in weather-forecasts, its standart-value is 1013.25hPa.

-### Adding support for other MCUs
-The main problem is that there is no standart-function for generating a 32.768 kHz pulse in the Arduino-IDE that's needed for the sensor.
-The ESP8266-core has such a function (`analogWriteFreq(freq)`).
-On the Arduino UNO I set the TCCR1B-timer-register.